Jesse H. Metcalf

-Jesse Houghton Metcalf (November 16, 1860 – October 9, 1942) was an American politician, he served as a United States senator from Rhode Island.
+Jesse Houghton Metcalf (November 16, 1860 – October 9, 1942) was an American politician who served as a United States senator from Rhode Island.

 Early life

 Born in Providence, Metcalf was educated in private schools there, studied textile manufacturing in Yorkshire, England, and engaged in textile manufacturing.
 Metcalf's father, Jesse Metcalf, was a textile manufacturer, and his mother, Helen Adelia Rowe Metcalf, was the co-founder of the Rhode Island School of Design.

 Career

 In 1889 Metcalf received a large bequest from his father's business partner, Henry J. Steere.
 Metcalf served as a member of the Rhode Island House of Representatives from 1889 to 1891 and in 1907, and was a member of the Providence Common Council from 1888 to 1892.
 He was chairman of the Metropolitan Park Commission of Rhode Island from 1909 to 1924, and a member of the penal and charitable board from 1917 to 1923.

 In addition, he was president of Rhode Island Hospital, a trustee of the Rhode Island School of Design at Providence and of Brown University, and from 1935 to 1940 a Republican National Committeeman.
 He was also a part owner of The Providence Journal.

 Metcalf was elected as a Republican to the United States Senate on November 4, 1924, to fill the vacancy caused by the death of LeBaron B. Colt; on the same day he was also elected for the term commencing March 4, 1925.
 He was reelected in 1930 and served from November 5, 1924, to January 3, 1937; he was an unsuccessful candidate for reelection in 1936.
 He is the last Republican to date to hold Rhode Island's Class 2 Senate seat.

 In 1930 he was elected as a Compatriot of the Rhode Island Society of the Sons of the American Revolution.

 While in the Senate he was chairman of the Committee on Patents (Sixty-ninth and Seventieth Congresses) and a member of the Committee on Education and Labor (Seventy-first and Seventy-second Congresses).